 8. Give Guests Directions

 Make sure you provide accurate driving instructions to your guests – and if Sat-Navs tend to send people on wild goose chases, do warn people!
 Even better: you could include a print-out of a map with your invitations.
 Your guests will definitely appreciate it.
 Remember: you don’t want to arrive first, so accurate directions are a must!
-All my additional info cards are here, they all have my optional printing service
+Include an information card with your invitation with all the details on.

 Be realistic with your timing and don’t leave anything until the last minute – it’ll cause you unimaginable stress, which is the last thing you want or need in the run-up to your wedding.
 If you’re anything like me, you’ll underestimate how long it takes to get stuff done, so always build in more time than you think you’ll need.
 I know that baking your own cookies for favours sounds like a great idea now – but will you really want to spend the night before your wedding baking?
 If you’ve set your heart on home-made favours, I’d suggest choosing something you can make far in advance, or asking a good friend to do it for you as a wedding present.